tonethar/IGME-330-Spring-2021/weekly/week-07B-notes.md

 # Week 7B - JavaScript Prototype Chain

-- Let's talk about the "P" word (not "Project 1")
+- Let's first talk about the "P" word (not "Project 1")
 - Project 1:
   - you have had about 3 weeks to work on it
   - thus we are hoping for a lot of portfolio quality projects (or nearly so)